-When displaying the data flow as an overlay on the control flow, GENESYS distinguishes between the two primary types of Items, triggers, and inputs.
-Items that control the execution of a Function by their presence or absence are designated as triggers.
+When displaying the data flow as an overlay on the control flow, GENESYS distinguishes between the two primary types of Items - triggers and inputs.
+Items that control the execution of a Function by their presence or absence are designated as triggers - targets of the inputs relationship with relationship attribute Triggering set to True.
 A Function begins execution when it has received all of its triggers and its necessary Resources have been acquired.
 Therefore, triggers are Items with control implications.
-Items that are not triggers are designated as inputs.
+Items that are not triggers are designated as inputs - targets of the inputs relationship attribute Triggering set to False.
 Inputs represent inputs to and outputs from Functions that are non-triggering and have no effect on control.